Croatia national under-18 football team

 The Croatia national under-18 football team represents Croatia in international football matches for players aged 18 or younger.
 It is governed by the Croatian Football Federation, the governing body for football in Croatia.
 The team's colours reference two national symbols: the Croatian checkerboard and the country's tricolour.
 They are colloquially referred to as the Mladi vatreni ('Young Blazers').

 Recent results

-The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results from the last 12 months, as well as any future matches scheduled.